averak/getpass/README.md

 getpass
 =======

-A utility that securely receives password on STDIN.
+A utility that securely receives password on STDIN without echo.